-Summer's officially here!
+Summer's here!
 For most, the arrival of this season marks the start of sweltering-hot weather.
-Not all of us can install expensive cooling systems in our home, so here are a couple of ways to beat the heat on the cheap:
+Not all of us can install expensive cooling systems in our homes, so here are a couple ways to beat the heat on the cheap.

 - Cool treats.
 Keep cool in the Summer by indulging in icy treats and cold drinks.
 Indulging in an ice pop or cool beverage will help you feel cooler.
 FitSugar recommends some delicious ice-cream alternatives that will keep you cool and healthy!

 - DIY air conditioner.
 So you don't have an AC at home but you really want one.
 Did you know you could DIY your own for just $8?
 All you need is a styrofoam box, dryer vents, some ice, and a fan!
 Here are the instructions.